 Other than liability, there are many other factors that affect the value of a claim.
 Some of those factors include:

 Occasionally, lawyers use focus groups to help them determine the settlement value of a case.
-An attorney would present a group of about 20 people with the evidence in the case and ask them to determine what is fair compensation.
+An attorney would present to a group of about 20 people with the evidence in the case and ask them to determine what is fair compensation.
 A focus group could also be a good way to gauge how a jury might act if the case goes to trial.

-Once an attorney determined the settlement value, he or she can present the insurance company or at-fault party with a demand package.
+Once an attorney determines the settlement value, he or she can present the insurance company or at-fault party with a demand package.
 Generally, insurance companies take four to six weeks to get back with their initial offer.